spectrum-health-systems/myavatool-web-service/src/Resources/Doc/manual.md

 </h6>
 <br>

-## ADDING THE NETSMART SCRIPTLINK SERVICE
+## ADDING THE NETSMART SCRIPTLINK SERVICE TO THE PROJECT
 In order for our new AvatoolWebService Web Service to work, we'll need to add the Netsmart ScriptLink Service to our project.

+### DOWNLOADING THE NETSMART SCRIPTLINK SERVICE

 The Netsmart ScriptLink Service is bundled with the "Brief ScriptLink Tutorial with OptionObject2", which you will need to download from the [Netsmart Cares portal](https://netsmartcares.force.com/s/login/)